Proven-Paradox/shaper-system/Modules/Summoning.md

 # Talent

 ## Double Summon
 You may have two summon Allies active at the same time.
 When you gain this Talent, you also gain another [Summoning Attunement](#summoning-attunement) Lesson.
-If you already had all configurations before taking this Talent, you may instread refund the XP spent on one of those lessons.
+If you already had all configurations before taking this Talent, you may instead refund the XP spent on one of those lessons.
+Whenever you use your Minor Action for your Ally, you may affect both Allies if you have multiple summoned.
+This allows you to move and/or Empower both of your Allies with one Minor Action.